Condor-Performance-Modeling/fsl/FSL_USER_REF.md

 This is discussed in the <FIXME: FSL API USER REFERENCE>

-The syntax shown below is the FSL domain specific syntax for the default methods.
+The syntax shown below is the syntax used in the constraints clause to access the  microarchitecture methods.
+The methods below are the default methods provided by the base MachineInfo.hpp FSL API class.

 ```
 .maxIntWrPorts()  // returns the maximum available write ports as